Get in touch

 Organic Status

-The plantation has always been farmed organically and no pesticide or herbicide has ever been in our field.
+The plantation has always been farmed organically and no pesticide or herbicide has ever been used in our field.

 In 2019 we applied for our Soil Association status and now wear the badge proudly - We have experimented recently with some Organic fertiliser to boost the immune systems of our ageing plants which we think is starting to have a good effect.